ProfWood28/EXP_DryDockEngine/README.md

 It is made with for use in combination with the LifeBoatAPI and the Stormworks Lua VSCode Extension by [@nameouschangey](https://github.com/nameouschangey).

 You can add libraries to the extension via GitHub link.
 Simply right-click your folders, and then select 'Stormworks: Add Library From Url'.
 Now copy-paste this into the textbox that shows up:
 ```
 https://github.com/ProfWood28/DryDockEngine.git
 ```
 If all went well, you should now have the library!
-You should be able to find it under `_build\libs\ProfWood28\DryDockEngine`.
+You should be able to find it under: `_build\libs\ProfWood28\DryDockEngine`.
 When you want to use the engine, simply add the filepath in a `require()` as follows:
 ```lua
 -- This assumes that you used the 'Add Library From Url'